Introduction

 Daily/After Each Session

-- Empty water from the bubbler
+- Empty the water

 - Rinse the glass with warm water

-- Wipe the mouthpiece
+- Wipe down the mouthpiece

 Weekly

-- Clean the glass bubbler with isopropyl alcohol
+- Clean the bubbler with isopropyl alcohol

 - Clean the coil chamber and airpath

-- Inspect coils for residue buildup
+- Check coils for residue buildup

 As Needed

-- Replace coils when flavor degrades
+- Replace coils when flavor starts going downhill

 - Check seals and o-rings for wear